catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Virtual Address Setup
 =====================

-The next step is to create the IP address that will be used by our virtual
+The next step is to create the IP address that will be used by your virtual
 router:

 .. code-block:: bash